Oil – Brent

 Factors influencing price of Brent Oil

-- The Brent crude price is influenced by numerous factors.
-Brent oil is extracted off the coast of Europe, which means its demand is closely linked to the economies of Europe and Africa, as well as the global economy.
+Bent Oil is extracted off the coast of Europe, which means its demand is closely linked to the economies of Europe and Africa, as well as the global economy.
+The price of Brent crude is affected by a variety of factors similar to the WTI benchmark.

 - To understand what drives oil prices, you need to understand the issues affecting both supply and demand.